ttscoff/snibbets/README.md

 [KDE repository]: https://github.com/KDE/syntax-highlighting/tree/master/data/themes

 You can turn highlighting on or off for a single run using `--highlight` or `--no-highlight`.
-Syntax highlighting definitely affects copyable output, so it's automatically disabled when using `--copy` or piping/redirecting output.
+Syntax highlighting definitely affects copyable output, so it's automatically disabled when piping/redirecting output.
+When using `--copy`, the code sent to the clipboard is not highlighted.

 ##### Installing a Syntax Highlighter